Are you familiar with these murderers and famous serial killers in Colorado?

 The investigation is well documented in the Netflix true-crime release American Murder: The Family Next Door.

 In the documentary, you can see the police bodycam footage during their visit to the Watts' home before Chris was a suspect.
-It also shows the arrest, the confession, and sentencing.
+It also shows the arrest, the confession, and the sentencing.

 You can check out our 'Chris Watts is Trash' shirt here.